Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Numerical Analysis And Discussions

-In the physical sense, the LCSR approach is applicable to low and intermediate $q^2$-regions.
-Thus, for the TFFs of the $D \to a_0(1450)$ transition process, to obtain reasonable LCSR results, we extrapolate them to all allowed physical regions, i.e.,$0 \leq q^2 \leq (m_D - m_{a_0})^2$.
-We adopt the simplified series expansion (SSE) to fit the dull analytical results, the SSE is a fast convergent series on the $z(t)$-expansion, and its expansion is as follows~\cite{Bharucha:2015bzk,Bourrely:2008za,Fu:2018yin},
+Since the LCSR approach is mainly applicable to low and intermediate $q^2$-regions, we need to adopt simplified series expansion (SSE) to fit the complex analytical results and then extrapolate them to the entire $q^2$-region to obtain a reasonable behavior of TFF for transition process $D \to a_0(1450)$ over the full physical range {\it i.e.} $0 \leq q^2 \leq ( m_D-m_{a_0(1450)})^2$.
+The SSE is a fast convergent series on $z(t)$-expansion, that its expansion can be written as follows~\cite{Fu:2018yin},